The Stima CM-III Adding Machine

 This is the desktop model, which has a Bakelite case.
 This is really just an outer shell that holds the flat metal calculator at an angle for ease of use on a desk.
 When the screws inside the rubber feet are removed, the flat base comes off showing the empty interior.
 The serial number 19458 is found on the inner metal case and on the Bakelite base.

-The Stima was invented and patented by Albert Steinmann in 1930, and he started to produce it around the same time.
-He was based in La Chaux-De-Fonds, which is in Switzerland very close to the border of France.
-The first models were metal and rectangular in shape, and were available with 7, 8, or 9 digits.
+The Stima was invented and patented by Albert Steinmann in 1930, and he started to produce it not long after that.
+He was based in La Chaux-De-Fonds, a town which is the centre of the Swiss watch-making industry, very close to the border of France.
+The first Stima models were metal and rectangular in shape, and were available with 7, 8, or 9 digits.
 Note that these variants had the same dimension, but those with fewer digits simply did not use the full width of the front face.
 The internal mechanism of the Stima uses very small precision-engineered parts, like the watches the Swiss were famous for.

 At first the Stima did not have a multiplication lever, but this became standard from about 1933 or so.
 The lens over the main register was an optional extra.
 Later, some versions also had a subtraction button.
 While this button was pressed, the main register would not be affected when the sliders moved down, and the subtraction would take place when the sliders were reset.